• Skip to primary navigation

 Tips for Dinner in Porto

 Since Porto is a popular tourist destination, make sure to call ahead of your visit (perhaps even weeks earlier) to book a table at a restaurant.
-We didn't realize that dinners in Porto, let alone Portugal, would be a hectic activity - we constantly waited in long lines and had a limited choice of seating.
+We didn't realize that dinners in Porto, let alone Portugal, would be a hectic activity - we constantly waited in long lines and had limited choice for seating.
 Save yourself the trouble and time by booking ahead at choice restaurants.
 This is especially important if you find a restaurant in Porto where you would like to eat a local specialty.
-Porto is small and those with specialties will most likely be booked in advance!
+Porto is small and places well-known for local dishes are most likely be booked in advance!

 Porto was my gateway to the rest of Portugal, and I look forward to sharing more experiences and food guides on this country!
 I felt like I unlocked an entirely new cuisine and eating culture as deep and rich as their vineyards.
 I hope you feel the same.